 The first episode is of a 30 year old doctor, who is basically a Good Samaritan and serving underprivileged people.
 He had started wearing mask and this arouse the suspicion among few villagers.
 Later, the disease had worsened, got diagnosed with dengue and eventually died (3).
 Though he was tested negative for corona virus suspicion floated in the air and this created havoc during his cremation proceedings.
 Eventually, the concerned officials had to flare out the fact that he hadn’t died due to COVID-19 virus and get his corpse cremated.
 All his years of noble service hadn’t fetched him any gratitude from the public and this caused severe mental agony to his mother to an extent of attempting suicide.

 The second episode was the one which rubbed salt in the bruises and made the entire medical fraternity get anguished.
 A 55 year old doctor succumbed to COVID-19 after presumably contracting the disease from patient.
 While his family was heading towards burial of his corpse, they were beaten up by a mob owing to the baseless rumour that burial of COVID-19 victim’s corpse in the vicinity of residential area could lead to the further spread of virus.
 The violence of the mob made the family members of the doctor and even helpers to run away from the spot.
 After long hours of struggle, the burial process was completed by another doctor who is a close friend of the victim along with two other persons including a policeman (4).
 It was indeed disheartening to witness the doctor cum philanthropist getting denied a decent burial by the same people whom he had served till his last days.
 Though there are no chances by which a dead can spread the virus, the fear centred on the contagion had won the scientific fact.

+The common point in both cases is the unwanted and exaggerated panic response of people in the face of an epidemic.
+While the scientific community was debating over the number of hours the virus could last on the surface of dead body / inanimate objects, common people were flooded with falsified myths and cooked up stories via social media.
+The government could not largely spread the proven facts in a shorter period of time because the evidences appeared weak and contradictory.
+Even the ‘thanks giving’ gestures were done as ceremonious ritual when people started believing the astrological myths painted on them.
+These two incidents shook up the conscience of the government and made it implement rigorous punishment for those who obstruct the burial proceedings of dead healthcare worker or any COVID-19 infected patient.

 To conclude, these episodes are indeed disheartening moments for the physicians, for medical fraternity and for our society.
 At one end of the spectrum, healthcare professionals are portrayed as martyrs because they step up, risk their lives and do not defy seeing patients and this constitutes the doctor-patient contract in spite of the risks associated with it.
 The least expectation of healthcare professionals is to be treated with compassion and not with callousness and unless the humanitarian bridge is kept intact, professional integrity would dwindle over time.
 These acts of callousness would indeed be an additional grieve to those who get exposed to higher viral loads on daily basis.
 Rather than banging or showing off light, gestures of compassion should be expressed at times of need.